 - Check with the relevant college or faculty about their requirements.
 The information they require varies between colleges or faculties, and even specialties.

 - Provide further information if either the deanery or LETB, or college or faculty, requests it.

 - Check the endorsement letter from the college or faculty and make sure it is accurate.
 Any discrepancies will lead to a delay.

 - Read A reference Guide for Postgraduate Specialty Training in the UK – The Gold Guide.
 This will give you further information about going out of your specialty training programme.

 - Give up your GMC registration or licence to practise, even if you are going overseas.
 The Gold Guide stipulates a training number will be withdrawn when a trainee does not hold GMC registration with a licence to practise.

 - Assume you will get support and endorsement.

-- Expect the time to count towards certificate of completion of training or CESR/CEGPR (combined programme) if you have not submitted your application in time.
+- Expect the time to count towards your CCT or CESR/CEGPR (combined programme) if you have not submitted your application in time.

 - Ask for time to count in a post which you have already started (or completed).
-Legislation states that all specialty training must be approved before the doctor in training starts in the post if it is to count towards the award of a certificate of completion of training or a CESR/CEGPR (combined programme).
+Legislation states that all specialty training must be approved before the doctor in training starts in the post if it is to count towards the award of a CCT or a CESR/CEGPR (combined programme).